Assistant Professor of Environmental Anthropology

 This is a PARTIAL listing of recent publications, and it will continue to grow as we populate our publications database.

-Foley, Paul.
-Hebert, Karen.
+Foley, P. and K. Hebert.
 “Alternative Regimes of Transnational Certification for Alaska Salmon: Marketization, Territoriality, and Governance.”
 Environment and Planning

-Hebert, Karen.
-Mincyte, Diana.
+Hebert, K. and D. Mincyte.
 “Self-Reliance beyond Neoliberalism: Rethinking Autonomy at the Edges of Empire.”
 Environment and Planning

 Book Chapter - Forthcoming